Practical cloud machine learning

 Figure 1

-All the parts of ML algorithm design relate through complicated workflows, and there are a lot of ways to skin this ML cat.
-I’ll mention various tools that handle various bits of the workflow in a giant jumble.
+All parts of ML algorithm design are connected in complex workflows, and there are many ways to skin this ML cat.
+I’ll mention tools that handle different bits of the workflow in a bit of a jumble.

-Additional material to this theme under scientific computation workflow and stream processing, and extra-large gradient-descent-specialised stuff is under gradient descent at scale.
-I might need to consider also how to store my data.
-Stuff specific to plain old HPC clusters, as seen on campus, I discuss at hpc hell.
+Additional material on this theme is under scientific computation workflow and stream processing, and extra-large gradient-descent-specialized stuff is under gradient descent at scale.
+I might also need to consider how to store my data.
+I discuss stuff specific to plain old HPC clusters, as seen on campus, at hpc hell.

-I recently had to do a lot of compute for some job applications and could not, obviously, use my employer’s computer.
-So I make it an excuse to learn about two computer platforms, and then asked an LLM to synthesize the lessons learn from my notebook.
+I recently needed a lot of compute for some job applications and, obviously, I couldn’t use my employer’s computer.
+So I used that as an excuse to learn about two compute platforms and asked an LLM to synthesize the lessons from my notebook.

 1 Executing GPU jobs on the cheap

 I recently needed to run a bunch of compute for some job applications and couldn’t use my employer’s machine.
-This forced me to learn about cloud GPU platforms, which was actually useful since I’d been putting it off.
+That forced me to learn about cloud GPU platforms — useful, since I’d been putting it off.

 The basic problem: I have ML ideas but no local GPU.
-The company cluster requires paperwork and waiting.
-I just want to test something quickly, but instead I’m fighting with Docker and SSH keys and wondering why nothing works.
+The company cluster isn’t the right tool for quick experiments — for example, job applications.
+At the same time, spinning up a full-on dev container with Docker and Kubernetes felt like overkill for a few quick experiments.
+I just wanted to test something quickly, but instead I was fighting with SSH keys and wondering why nothing worked.

-Through this experience, I learned about two different approaches to cloud GPU access: treating it like a “Remote Computer” (RunPod) versus treating it like a “Serverless Function” (Modal).
-Each has its place, but choosing the wrong one for your task makes everything unnecessarily painful.
+Through that experience, I learned about two approaches to cloud GPU access: treating it like a “Remote Computer” (RunPod) or treating it like a “Serverless Function” (Modal).

 2 Execution Model 1: The “Remote Computer” (RunPod)